qudini/qudini-reactive/qudini-reactive-metrics/README.md

 ### Build info

-A `Gauge` meter named `build_info` will be registered to expose the build name and version.
+A `Gauge` meter named `build_info` will be registered to expose the build name and version via tags.

 By default, those two values will be read from the JAR file's manifest, respectively `Implementation-Title` and `Implementation-Version`.